ansys/pygranta/doc/source/package_versions.rst

 this can be used to determine which PyGranta package is compatible with a given version of Granta MI.

 .. note::
-   The PyGranta metapackage version for ansys-grantami-bomanalytics and ansys-grantami-bomanalytics-openapi refers to the required version of BoM Analytics Services, included with Granta MI Restricted Substances and Sustainability Reports.
+   The versions of ansys-grantami-bomanalytics and ansys-grantami-bomanalytics-openapi included in a metapackage version are compatible with that version of *BoM Analytics Services*, included with Granta MI Restricted Substances and Sustainability Reports.
+Multiple versions of BoM Analytics Services are compatible with a single version of Granta MI.

 .. jinja:: package_versions_ctx